drandreaskrueger/weathercontract_user/manual/manual02-preparations.md

 It works on Linux, Mac and Windows - but some things are easier on Linux.
 So perhaps take your first steps into the free world of open source operating systems?
-Keep your Windows home machine - just get a cheap [VPS](https://en.wikipedia.org/wiki/Virtual_private_server).
+Keep your Windows machine as it is, and install Linux in a [VirtualBox](https://www.virtualbox.org/).
+Or just get a cheap [VPS](https://en.wikipedia.org/wiki/Virtual_private_server).
-For 5$ per month, you rent your small virtual machine at digitalocean, and it is online 24/7, and with a fast connection - your own webserver!
+For 5$ per month, rent your small virtual machine at digitalocean, and it is online 24/7 on a fast connection - host your own webserver, permanent nodes for your favorite crypto, etc.
 And when you destroy that "droplet" again, it stops costing money.
 Use my [referal link](https://m.do.co/c/f934b16d6302) - then you and I will both get rewarded.

 #### Linux